belindamo/derp/section_notes/05-experiment-runs.md

 Please:

-1. remove old implementations/analyses that are not en 2.
+1. remove old implementations/analyses that are not enhanced
+2. modify impe

 # Enhanced DERP-VAE Implementation Complete ✅